manuel-dale/simple-calculator-js/README.md

 ## Features

-- **Keyboard Input**: You can input numbers and operations directly from your keyboard, enhancing the user experience.
+- **Keyboard Input**: You can input numbers and operations directly from your keyboard.
 - **Clear Functionality**: Press the **Esc** key to clear the calculator and start fresh.
 - **Backspace Support**: Use the **Backspace** key to delete the last entered digit or operation.
 - **Equals Operation**: Press the **Enter** key to perform the calculation and see the result.